Kit History

 Background

-The first record of Aston Villa wearing a change kit comes from the late 19th century when white shirts were commonly used when there was a clash.
+From 1892 the Football League required home teams to keep a set of white shirts for use in the event of a colour clash.
 At the turn of the century light blue jerseys were used with a distinctive claret band at the neck, similar to Villa's regular first choice tops of the period.

 During the 20s and 30s, Villa's white change shirts were enlivened with claret and blue collars similar to those worn on their first choice tops and even a pair of horizontal bands.
 Like the first choice jerseys, these were made of ribbed wool with large collars of an unusual design.
 Originally these were laced at the neck with rather fetching tassles but these were usually discarded and the neckline became stretched out of shape.